Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 • 4 days of final examinations

-• Placed anywhere in the province with a Registered Midwife preceptor
+• student can be placed at a midwifery clinic anywhere in the province with a Registered Midwife preceptor

-IEMBP graduates can take the Canadian Midwifery Regulators Examination (CMRE) in Spring or Fall of their program year (dependant on cohort).
+IEMBP graduates can take the Canadian Midwifery Regulators Examination (CMRE) in the Spring or Fall of their program year (depending on cohort).

 For details about costs associated with the application and document verification processes, see the UBC IEMBP Application FAQs.